-FY2018 participation in Global Compact Network Japan (GCNJ) Subcommittees
+FY2019 Participation in Global Compact Network Japan (GCNJ) Subcommittees

-- Human Rights Due Diligence Subcommittee

-- · Women's Empowerment Principles Subcommittee
+- · Human Rights Due Diligence Subcommittee - · SDG Subcommittee

-- Reporting Research Subcommittee

 Related Links: United Nations Global Compact

 SDG-Based Initiatives

 In September 2015, the United Nations Sustainable Development Summit was held at the UN Headquarters.
 With the participation of over 150 member countries, the 2030 Agenda for Sustainable Development was unanimously adopted by world leaders at the summit.
 This global agenda includes 17 SDGs and 169 targets.